Flexible data architecture

 Whether you’re building a platform for a team or an entire organization, Tableau Server is ready to grow with you.
 It scales with both hardware and memory, and comes with many features to ensure it is a reliable backbone of your enterprise.
 We use it ourselves to run two of the largest data platforms in the world, Tableau Online and Tableau Public.

 Tableau Server gives you security permissions at any level you need.
 Multi-tenancy provides sites to separate both users and content.
-Individual permissions can be set for projects, dashboards, or even users.
+Individual permissions can be set for projects, dashboards, or even users through a simple visual permissions window.
 Even ensure that your data is secure with data connection permissions and row-level filtering.

-Author a dashboard once; view it anywhere, on any device.
+Author a dashboard once, view or edit it anywhere, on any device.
 All dashboards are automatically optimized for mobile tablets without any programming.
 Use familiar tablet gestures to view and interact with dashboards in mobile web browsers or using native iPad and Android apps.

 “At 9:00 a.m., as the sales reps are starting their day, they can pull fresh information on their customers and they're ready to go, whereas before it may not have been available until the afternoon.”Kevin Wyderka, Cars.com